r0d3r1ch25/kubeflow-demo/README.md

 ```bash
 make cluster
 ```
-This creates a k3d cluster named `kubeflow-demo` with port 8888 exposed.
+This creates a k3d cluster named `kubeflow-demo` with port 8888:8888 exposed on 0.0.0.0 (accessible from any IP).
 Wait for it to complete.

 ### Step 2: Install Kubeflow Components
 ```bash